fullermd/ctwm-mirror/client/README.md

 :       A small program to switch to a workspace or change a window's
         occupation from the command line.
 Doesn't use `libctwmc`.

+forward
+:       A standalone utility that attempts to forward events from
+        "desktop environment" style desktop windows to the real root window, so that a ctwm running in those sorts of environments can get access to the keystrokes/mouseclicks.
+Appears to generally not _quite_ work right in most cases.
+May be a simple fix, but nobody has spent enough time to find it.

 {>>
  vim:expandtab:ft=markdown: